Supporting the Armed Forces

 We support both current employees who are part of the reservists, and potential employees who are currently serving or have just completed their service and are looking forward to their next career.

-In August 2019, we were awarded a Silver Award in the Ministry of Defence’s Employer Recognition Scheme which shows our on-going commitment to our reservists and flexibility towards annual training commitments and mobilisation of reservist employees.
+In August 2020, we were awarded a Gold Award in the Ministry of Defence’s Employer Recognition Scheme which shows our on-going commitment to our reservists and flexibility towards annual training commitments and mobilisation of reservist employees.

 Our Chief Executive recently re-signed the Armed Forces Covenant and pledged additional support, to armed forces personnel, by signing the Step into Health covenant.